etianen/django-reversion/docs/diffs.rst

 It is possible to generate two types of diff using the diff helper functions.
 For the purpose of these examples, it is assumed that you have created a model called ``Page``, which contains a text field called ``content``.

-First of all, you need to use the :ref:`low level API <api>` to retrieve the versions you want to compare.
+First of all, you need to use the :ref:`api` to retrieve the versions you want to compare.

 ::